 - other announcements made in accordance with the ASX Listing Rules;

-- special purpose information memoranda issued to shareholders, as appropriate;
+- special purpose information announcements issued to shareholders, as appropriate;

 - the Annual General Meeting and other meetings, as appropriate;